 ROSHANI is a musician who can't be pigeonholed.
 Using loop pedals to lay down guitar, harmonica, keys and percussion and possessing a voice that gives you goosebumps, she timelessly crosses genres.

 ROSHANI developed her one-woman show while living in her van, busking on the streets and traveling wherever the wind took her.
 Her mission in life is to inspire and uplift the world with song and story.
-We're thrilled she's coming to Eastern Lounge en route to performances at Bluesfest Byron Bay to inspire us.
+We're thrilled she's coming back to Eastern Lounge to inspire us, after starring at Bluesfest.

 "Performing and making music is how I connect to the world", says ROSHANI.
 "It's the pure joy that comes from performing that I love so much."